 - Learn your legal rights as an injured maritime worker

 While the Port of Baltimore is the largest and busiest port in the state, it is far from the only one.
-All along the coast are smaller ports.
-However, Baltimore is the state’s only port for cargo and container shipping and is the second-largest port on the east coast.
+There are smaller ports all along the coast.
+However, Baltimore is the state’s only port for cargo and container shipping and the second-largest port on the East Coast.

 The Port of Baltimore